RESIST

 In the next phase of the design process, users choose one lateral load resisting system for each orthogonal building direction.
 For example, moment frames might resist transverse loads while structural walls provide longitudinal resistance.
 Most structural systems are possible in reinforced concrete, steel and timber.
 After choosing the numbers of vertical elements in each direction and estimating their size, users refer to the ‘Results’ screen that displays bar graphs showing how key structural indicators, like bending strength and drift compare with code requirements.
 If structural actions exceed 100% of code values the structure is under-designed.
 This suggests that member sizes should be enlarged or more members provided.

 Users iterate towards a solution while a 3-D graphic enables them to see the structure they are designing.
-After completing an acceptable design, users can access more specialized information, for example, sizes of foundations and maximum sizes of openings in structural walls.
+After completing an acceptable design, users can access more specialised information, for example, sizes of foundations and maximum sizes of openings in structural walls.
 A simple report that includes an image of the building and structure as modelled can be included in a structural report.
 Users choose between a brief Architectural Report, or a more detailed Engineering Report.

 A huge benefit of the program is that it enables users to quickly explore many different structural solutions before arriving at the one that best integrates structure with architectural requirements.